flutter/website/src/content/release/breaking-changes/introduce-new-slider-shapes.md

 ## Summary

-The `Slider` widget now supports the new Material 3 visual style.
-This changes the default `Slider` shapes such as the track shape, thumb shape, and value indicator shape.
+The `Slider` widget now supports the updated Material 3 visual style.
+This affects the default `Slider` shapes, such as the track, thumb, and value indicator shapes.

 ## Background

-The Material 3 specification introduces new `Slider` shapes.
+The Material 3 specification introduces updated `Slider` shapes.
 The new track shape includes an updated height, a gap between the active and inactive tracks, and stop indicators to show the end value of the inactive track.
-When the thumb is pressed, the thumb adjusts it's width and the track adjusts its shape.
+Pressing the thumb adjusts its width and the track adjusts its shape.
 The new value indicator shape is a rounded rectangle.
 New color mappings are also introduced for some of the `Slider` shapes.

 ## Migration guide

-The `Slider` widget now supports the new Material 3 visual style.
-This changes the default `Slider` shapes such as the track shape, thumb shape, and value indicator shape.
+You automatically get the new `Slider` shapes and color mappings.
 To use the previous `Slider` shapes and color mappings, set the following properties in the `SliderThemeData`: